dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ## Overview

-In this second project of the **Udacity Nanodegree program Machine Learning Engineer with Microsoft Azure** we configure a cloud-based machine learning production model, deploy it, and consume it.
+In this second project of the **Udacity Nanodegree program Machine Learning Engineer with Microsoft Azure** we configure a cloud-based machine learning production model, deploy, and consume it.

-As in the first project we use the `Bank Marketing dataset` which contains data collected during direct marketing campaigns (phone calls) of a Portuguese banking institution.
+As in the first project, we use the `Bank Marketing dataset` which contains data collected during direct marketing campaigns (phone calls) of a Portuguese banking institution.
 This is a subset of the original public dataset available at [UCI Machine Learning repository]( https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).
 In this website a detailed description of each feature can be found.

-In the [first project]( https://github.com/dpbac/Optimizing-an-ML-Pipeline-in-Azure) the main goal was to Optimize an Azure ML pipeline Azure ML pipeline using the Python SDK and a provided Scikit-learn model and compare it to an Azure AutoML run.
+In the [first project]( https://github.com/dpbac/Optimizing-an-ML-Pipeline-in-Azure) the main goal was to optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model and then compare it to an Azure AutoML run.

-In this new project we go further and not only obtain the best model using Azure Automated ML, but we configure a cloud-based machine learning production model, deploy it, and consume it.
+In this new project, we go further and not only obtain the best model using Azure Automated ML, but we configure a cloud-based machine learning production model, deploy, and consume it.

 The main steps performed in this project are:

 ![Architectural diagram showing main steps](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/main_steps.JPG)
-**Architectural diagram showing main steps performed in order to configure a cloud-based machine learning production model, deploy it, and consume it.**
+**Fig. 1 - Architectural diagram showing main steps performed in order to configure a cloud-based machine learning production model, deploy it, and consume it.**
 source: Adapted from Nanodegree Program Machine Learning Engineer with Microsoft Azure